kallemov/Datasaur_sentiment_analysis/README.md

-## AutoSAL: Automated Sentiment Analysis Labeling
+# AutoSAL: Automated Sentiment Analysis Labeling

 Bak Kallemov, Insight AI Felllowship AISV20B project.

 This is a consulting project for Datasaur.ai .

-The goal of this project is to leverage the existing labeling software from Datasaur.ai with automatic pre-labeling based on applying of sentiment analysis of fine-tuned BERT and XLNet classification models.
+The goal of this project is to leverage Datasaur.ai labeling software with automatic pre-labeling based on pretrained fine-tuned BERT and XLNet classification models for the sentiment analysis.
+The model uses a Integrated Gradient method to obtain a interpretable result for the highlighting a word importance in the sentiment analysis decisions.

-### Project description
+## Project description

 ## Requisites